cyco77/pptb-fast-record-counter/README.md

 #### Counting Process

+1. Select a solution from the dropdown (optional - leave as "All" for all entities)
-1. Filter entities using the search box (optional)
+2. Filter entities using the search box (optional)
-2. Click "Count Records" button
+3. Click "Count Records" button
-3. Watch as each entity shows "Loading..." status
+4. Watch as each entity shows "Loading..." status
-4. Record counts appear in real-time as they complete
+5. Record counts appear in real-time as they complete
-5. Receive a notification when all counts are finished
+6. Receive a notification when all counts are finished

 ## API Usage